Ahmaud Arbery murder: Killers sentenced to life in prison | DW | 07.01.2022

 Arbery's mother, Wanda Cooper-Jones, reacts as the judge reads out the sentencing for the three men convicted of murdering her son

-The main question in the case was whether the judge would give any of the three men an eventual chance to apply for parole.
+The main question was whether any of the three men would have a chance to apply for eventual parole.

 The McMichaels were each given 20 additional years in prison on top of their life sentences — without parole.

-Bryan was sentenced to life, but was given the option of parole after serving 30 years.
+Bryan was sentenced to life in prison but was given the option of parole after serving 30 years.

 The judge said he gave Travis McMichael (center) and his father the harshest sentence possible due to their 'callous' words and actions that were caught on video

-In announcing his decision, Judge Timothy Walmsley said that the sentencing serves to hold the defendants "accountable."
+In announcing his decision, the judge said the sentencing serves to hold the defendants "accountable."

-"It was a killing — and it was callous," Judge Walmsley said, adding that Arbery's death happened because "confrontation was being sought" by the defendants.
+"It was a killing — and it was callous," he said, adding that Arbery's death happened because "confrontation was being sought" by the defendants.

 The lead prosecutor in the case, Linda Dunikoski, had earlier asked the judge to only extend the option for parole to Bryan.
 She said the McMichaels had shown no remorse for the killing and that the two had "a demonstrated pattern of vigilantism."